 How many sizes do you lose with a tummy tuck?

-It is possible you won’t experience a change in clothing size after abdominoplasty.
-Many people find they go down 1-3 sizes after the procedure, but that’s not a given.
-You will have a flatter tummy area.
+Some people find they go down 1-3 sizes after the procedure, but that is not a given.
+You will have a flatter tummy area, but you may not experience a change in clothing size.
+Every patient is different!

 Does fat come back after tummy tuck?

 It is always possible to gain weight after any cosmetic procedure, including abdominoplasty.
 If you do gain weight, it is more likely to show up in other areas like the arms, back, breasts, thighs or buttocks.
-You can avoid this by doing the same things you always have to maintain a stable weight: exercise, eat well and take steps to reduce stress in your life.
+You can avoid this by maintaining a stable weight through exercise, eating well and reducing stress.

 Will a tummy tuck remove stretch marks?